dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/blazor/webassembly.md

 A *hosted deployment* serves the Blazor WebAssembly app to browsers from an [ASP.NET Core app](xref:index) that runs on a web server.

-The Blazor app is included with the ASP.NET Core app in the published output so that the two apps are deployed together.
+The client Blazor WebAssembly app is published into the */bin/Release/{TARGET FRAMEWORK}/publish/wwwroot* folder of the server app, along with any other static web assets of the server app.
+The two apps are deployed together.
 A web server that is capable of hosting an ASP.NET Core app is required.
-For a hosted deployment, Visual Studio includes the **Blazor WebAssembly App** project template (`blazorwasm` template when using the [dotnet new](/dotnet/core/tools/dotnet-new) command) with the **Hosted** option selected.
+For a hosted deployment, Visual Studio includes the **Blazor WebAssembly App** project template (`blazorwasm` template when using the [dotnet new](/dotnet/core/tools/dotnet-new) command) with the **Hosted** option selected (`-ho|--hosted` when using the `dotnet new` command).

 For more information on ASP.NET Core app hosting and deployment, see <xref:host-and-deploy/index>.